-BRING IT! - Use your personal technology at RFH
+RUMSON-FAIR HAVEN REGIONAL SCHOOL DISTRICT BRING IT! - Use your personal technology at RFH

-Beginning the school year, Rumson Fair Haven Regional High School will allow students to use privately-owned electronic devices to access the Rumson Fair Haven Regional High School wireless network, subject to the expressed permission of the Chief School Administrator.
+Rumson-Fair Haven Regional High School will continue to allow students to use privately-owned electronic devices to access the Rumson-Fair Haven Regional High School wireless network, subject to the expressed permission of the Chief School Administrator.
 This wireless access provided to the devices is designed to enhance the students' educational experience and outcomes.
-Connecting to the Rumson Fair Haven Regional High School Wi-Fi network with personal devices is a privilege, not a right for district students.
-Permission to bring and use privately-owned devices is contingent upon adherence to Rumson Fair Haven Regional High School's Acceptable Use Policy (AUP).
+Connecting to the Rumson-Fair Haven Regional High School Wi-Fi network with personal devices is a privilege, not a right for district students.
+Permission to bring and use privately-owned devices is contingent upon adherence to Rumson-Fair Haven Regional High School's Acceptable Use Policy (AUP).